 “If a camp wants a parent to try to increase their communication with their child, the parent should try this approach.
-Parents can share with their children that feeling homesick is normal, but it doesn’t necessarily mean the child should go home, and that given a certain amount of time, homesickness generally diminishes or fades away,” said the Baystate child psychiatrist.
+Parents can share with their children that feeling homesick is normal, but it doesn’t necessarily mean the child should go home, and that given a certain amount of time, homesickness generally diminishes or fades away,” the Baystate child psychiatrist said.

-Alternatively, if camp staff suggests decreased levels of communication, parents should be willing to try this as well, he noted.
+If camp staff suggests decreased levels of communication, parents should be willing to try this as well.

-“Follow the recommendations suggested by the camp staff as a first step and see how it goes,” said Dr. Waslick.
+“Follow the recommendations suggested by the camp staff as a first step and see how it goes,” said Dr. Waslick said.

 However, even for children with more severe homesickness that doesn’t go away in a few days, going to camp or on a visit can be a great way to learn how to deal with challenges and distress.

 “Everything about the camp or visit does not have to be perfect.
 For some kids, they will end up feeling that the experience was a ’mixed bag’ and that is okay.
-Kids learn about themselves by having these kinds of experiences, and they learn to deal with and manage challenges,” said Dr. Waslick.
+Kids learn about themselves by having these kinds of experiences, and they learn to deal with and manage challenges,” Dr. Waslick said.

 On the other hand, if a child really cannot manage being away from home or family this summer, and needs to cut the camp experience or visit short, parents need to be supportive.

 “Try your best to temper any frustration, anger or annoyance with your child.
-It is better just to take the attitude that it didn’t work out this summer for whatever reason, and to try to support your child having positive experiences for the rest of the summer,” said Dr. Waslick.
+It is better just to take the attitude that it didn’t work out this summer for whatever reason, and to try to support your child having positive experiences for the rest of the summer,” Dr. Waslick said.

 While unusual, severe homesickness that continues each summer and leads to your child avoiding wanting to be away from home can be an indicator of a more serious issue, such as an anxiety disorder.